One of the trickiest questions I frequently get asked as an Italian is what are the best places to visit in Italy.

 The Dolomites

-One of the best places to visit in Italy that hardly ever makes it on first-timers itineraries is the Dolomites.
-Spread across the North West of the country, this mighty mountain range is best accessed from the region of Trentino.
+One of the best places to visit in Italy that hardly ever makes it on first-timers’ itineraries is the Dolomites.
+Spread across the Northwest of the country, this mighty mountain range is best accessed from the region of Trentino.

-Your experience in the Dolomites will vary depending on the season you visit.
-Go in the winter, and you will be hitting the slopes.
-Visit in the summer and it will all be about world-class hikes, lakes, open air concerts, charming small towns such a Mezzano di Primiero, Fiera di Primiero, San Martino di Castrozza, and Moena, as well as the beautiful main city, Trento.
-Oh and there is obviously all the food and the delicious wine!
+Visit in the summer, and it will all be about Dolomites’ world-class hikes, lakes, open-air concerts, charming small towns such as Mezzano di Primiero, Fiera di Primiero, San Martino di Castrozza, and Moena, as well as the beautiful main city, Trento.
+Actually, the Dolomites is one of the best places to visit in Italy summer.

 HOW LONG TO STAY: If you really want to make the most of the Dolomites, plan to spend at least 3 or 4 days there.